streamdata-gallery-topics/webhooks/_listings/launchdarkly/webhooks-get-openapi.md

 consumes:
 - application/json
 paths:
-  /webhooks/{id}/:
+  /webhooks:
     get:
-      summary: Get Webhooks
+      summary: Fetch a list of all webhooks
-      description: Returns a webhook for the specified webhook as webhook.
+      description: Fetch a list of all webhooks.
       operationId: getWebhooks
-      x-api-path-slug: webhooksid-get
+      x-api-path-slug: webhooks-get
       responses:
         200:
           description: OK